 Unfortunately, the busses don’t fare quite as well…

-Public Transportation in The Springs is Pretty Weak
+Public transportation in Colorado Springs is pretty weak

-The bus system in Colorado Springs isn’t great… Scoring a meager 18 bus score.
+The bus system in Colorado Springs isn’t great… Its score is a meager 19 transit score.

-The primary source of public transportation in The Springs is handled by Mountain Metro which offers bus services throughout downtown and the surrounding suburbs but doesn’t really extend into residential areas.
+The primary source of public transportation in Colorado Springs is handled by Mountain Metro which offers bus services throughout downtown and the surrounding suburbsbut doesn’t really extend into residential areas.

 So, now that you know what getting around the city’s going to look like, it’s time to look at its crime rates.